 - Reduced rate member: £50 registration discount (shown as ‘Subsidised’)

-Late registration member rates when you register for 3 days AFTER the Early Bird deadline (Sunday 20th May 2018):
+Late registration member rates when you register for 3 days AFTER the Early Bird deadline (extended to Monday 28th May 2018):

 - Standard member: £75 registration discount